-Emergency Response Units (ERU) are units the International Federations of Red Cross and Red Crescent Societies (IFRC) coordinates as an emergency response, in collaboration with ERU National Societies.
-ERU are teams of trained specialists, who can start work on short notice and have capacity to work from one up to four months in the field.
+Emergency Response Units (ERU) are coordinated by the International Federations of Red Cross and Red Crescent Societies (IFRC), in collaboration with ERU National Societies.
+An ERU is a team of trained specialists, who can start work on short notice and have capacity to work from one and up to four months in the field.
 The aim is to deliver immediate support to National Societies undergoing a humanitarian crisis.
-There has been identified a need for Public Health (PH) -focused tools in addition to the clinical care ERU´s offer in crisis, to mitigate health risks at the community level.
+There has been identified a need for Public Health (PH) focused tools - in addition to the clinical care offered by other ERUs - to mitigate health risks at community level.
 The public health is normally affected when a crisis occurs, for example with disease outbreaks.

-This ERU configuration will not replace but complement existing ERUs.
-Neither does it replace capacity building of NS or contingencyplanning.
-The PH ERU CBS will have close linkages to other response activities.
-For example, it can link detected cases for referral to a clinical ERU.
+The PH ERU configuration complements existing ERUs, and is not a replacement for capacity building of National Societies or contingency planning.
+The PH ERU CBS has close linkages to other response activities.
+For instance, it can link detected cases for referral to a clinical ERU.
 It can be deployed together with a community-case management of cholera PH ERU (CCM ERU), to allow for effective data collection at oral rehydration points. (see the figure below).